mustafadakhel/Flutter-Chore/sample/README.md

 # sample

-A sample app for the flutter boot package
+A sample app for the flutter chore package

 ## Getting Started